Final Fight: Streetwise: Soundtrack

 As well as remixes of the original game's themes, the soundtrack was provided by RZA, Mos Def, Fear Factory, Slipknot, Soulfly, Dub Pistols, Shadows Fall, Opeth, Lil' Flip, Nappy Roots, Dujeous and Gizmachi.

 Reception

 Final Fight: Streetwise was widely panned by critics on both platforms according to the review aggregator website Metacritic.
-Many video game review websites and magazines, including IGN, GameSpot and Game Informer, have made several complaints about flaws in the game, usually ending with an unfavorable review.
+Many video game review websites and magazines, including IGN, GameSpot and Game Informer, made several complaints about flaws in the game, usually ending with an unfavorable review.
 Many reviewers claimed that, while the game offers a simple and functional gameplay in the same vein of the original arcade game, it is easily overshadowed by the flaws in other departments.

 ScrewAttack named the game as 6th on their list of "Top 10 Worst 2D to 3D Games" and also placed the game in the number five spot on their "Top 10 Worst Reboots or Remakes" list.